 Using the wrong makeup can further clog your pores and make acne worse.
 On the other hand, certain makeup products—such as powdered mineral makeup—can help manage breakouts and mattify shiny skin by absorbing excess oil.
 The first step, make sure your makeup is oil-free and non-comedogenic and not adding insult to injury (i.e., more oil to an already oily face).
 Next, consider switching to mineral makeup and monitor any changes in your skin.
 Here are a few favorites:

 - CoverFX - Pressed Mineral Foundation - $31

 - Maybelline New York Fit Me Matte + Poreless Powder Makeup - $5.64

 10. Using a daily SPF for oily, acne-prone skin

 Using SPF is a non-negotiable in skincare but can be extra tricky with oily, acne-prone skin.
-Make sure you chose an oil-free sunscreen (ideally SPF 30), which will protect your skin without adding skin oiliness or breakouts.
+Make sure you choose an oil-free sunscreen (ideally SPF 30) to protect your skin without adding skin oiliness or breakouts.

 To find the right acne treatments for your unique skin, take the free skin assessment by clicking here.